my-learning-archive/vagrant-hadoop-cluster/README.md

 # Vagrant Hadoop Cluster

-## What is this project?

 This is a little personal project that attempts to create a working virtual Hadoop cluster with Hadoop + Hive + Spark + Zookeeper + Kafka, using Vagrant.

+---
 ## Requirements

 - VirtualBox 6.0
 - Vagrant 2.2.10
 - Minimum of 10GB RAM (as-is, the full cluster allocates 7GB of RAM in total - 4GB for the namenode, 1GB for each datanode)

+---
 ## Basic management

 To provision the cluster: